paganini2008/tridenter-spring-boot-starter/README.md

+#  Trident Framework
-###  Trident --- Microservice Distributed Collaboration Framework
+### Microservice Distributed Collaboration Framework
 <code>Tridenter</code> is a distributed collaboration framework of microservice based on <code>SpringBoot</code> framework.
 It can make multiple independent spring boot applications easily and quickly form a cluster without relying on external registration centers (such as Spring Cloud Framework).

 **Message multicast** in cluster is a very important function of <code>tridenter</code>.
 The lower layer of Trident realizes multicast function through <code>redis (PubSub)</code> to realize mutual discovery of applications, and then forms application cluster.
 Each member of the cluster supports the ability to multicast and unicast messages.